Burgers equation from non-thermal stationary states in nearly-integrable gases: Preliminaries

-where $\mathcal{I}[\rhop]$ is the collision operator responsible for interaction between the observed system $\hat{H}_{\rm int}$ and bath $\hat{H}^{(b)}_{\rm int}$.
-We assume that the bath system is much larger and in consequence, does not evolve in time.
+where $\mathcal{I}[\rhop]$ is the collision operator responsible for interaction between the observed system and the bath.
+We indicated the dependence on state in effective velocity and diffusion operator by putting $\rho$ in the lower index.
+Moreover, we assume that the bath system is much larger and in consequence, does not evolve in time.
 Equation \eqref{eq:ghd_boltzmann} describes the system only and thus does not conserve momentum and energy.
-However, it does conserve particle number which is reflected in collision integral
+However, it does conserve particle number, which is reflected in collision integral

 We also assume that $\mathcal{I}[\rhop]$ has a family of stationary states $\rhop^{\rm st}$ parametrised by their density $\varrho$.
 We will give explicit examples of collision integrals with such properties in the following section.